MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 Quantum simulators are software programs that run on classical computers and make it possible to run and test quantum programs in an environment that predicts how qubits react to different operations, making it easy to test and debug an algorithm and then run it on real hardware with confidence that the result will match the expectations.

 The Quantum Development Kit (QDK) includes different classes of quantum simulators representing different ways of simulating the same quantum algorithm, such as a [sparse simulator](xref:microsoft.quantum.machines.overview.sparse-simulator) for simulating large systems, a [noise simulator](xref:microsoft.quantum.machines.overview.noise-simulator) for simulating quantum algorithms under the presence of noise.
 For more information, see [quantum simulators](xref:microsoft.quantum.machines.overview).

+In addition, each of Microsoft's quantum hardware partners offers a quantum simulator as a target.

 If you have an Azure account, in the sample gallery of your Azure Quantum workspace you will find several Jupyter Notebook samples that use quantum simulators.
 See [how to get started with Q# and an Azure Quantum notebook](xref:microsoft.quantum.get-started.notebooks).